LIV2/VGA-6502/README.md

 'H'|$0A|'e'|$0A|'l'|$0A|'l'|$0A|'o'|$0A|' '|$0A|'w'|$0A|'o'|$0A|'r'|$0A|'l'|$0A|'d'|$0A|'!'|$0A|

 ## Registers
-**All registers are currently read-only as I did not have enough space in the CPLD to allow reading from the registers.**
+**All registers are currently write-only as I did not have enough space in the CPLD to allow reading from the registers.**
 $DF00: Register Pointer
 $DF01: Register set by Register pointer